supervisely-ecosystem/MBPTrack3D/supervisely_integration/serve/README.md

 2. Choose the start frame, in track settings select running MBPTrack app, direction, and number of frames.

 3. Click `Track` button.
 When a figure on the starting frame is selected, tracking begins for that figure.
 If no figures are selected, tracking starts for all of the figures on the frame.
-You can correct the position of the figures and re-track them
+You can correct the position of the figures and re-track them.

 # Demo